Chitak985/PromisedWorlds-chitak-s-work/docs/README.md

 - Tuun system: Coming Soon!

 ## SpaceDock
 SpaceDock installation is no longer supported.
 We have had repeated issues with uploading large files which make it impossible for us to keep updating the mod on SpaceDock.
-Please install via CKAN or by GitHub.
+Please install via CKAN or from GitHub.
 If you have issues with GitHub, please contact a developer on the Discord server #help channel.

 ## Manual (GitHub)
 - Download the latest version from [releases](https://github.com/Constructalor/PromisedWorlds/releases).
 You will need the Core zip file, along with the zip file for any systems you want.
 You can install any of the systems you like - you don't have to take them all.